Upper secondary schools and adult education

-Partial remote education at Lund's municipal upper secondary schools from 26 November
+Transition to remote education at Lund municipality's upper secondary schools

 The municipal adult education center, the native language center, and the international elementary school

-The municipal adult education center (Komvux) will run more of its courses remotely starting 23 November.
+The Municipal Adult Education Center will run additional courses on a remote basis from 23 November.
 Depending on the structure of the course and the needs of students it will be determined what parts of the course can be done on site.